aoancea-dapps/tic-tac-toe/README.md

 #### Version 1
 1. whole logic of the game is stored inside a smart contract and every time a move is made, a transaction confirms that move and saves the state
 2. Communication between nodes is done via Whisper using full darkness
-3. Full darkness is achieved by way of communicating via a private topic between the two players which is issues by the `Match-Making Smart Contract`
+3. Full darkness is achieved by way of communicating via a private topic between the two players which is issued by the `Match-Making Smart Contract`
 4. Nodes Communicate between each other the following:
     - State of the game
     - When each players makes a move